Ada-Developers-Academy/core-unit-2/building-an-api-part-2/activity-solar-system-api-create-read-refactor.md

-# Activity: Solar System API: Create and Read
+# Activity: Solar System API - Wave 02

+Follow directions from your classroom instructor for completing this activity.

 <!-- prettier-ignore-start -->
 ### !challenge